Nastel/tnt4j-stream-jmx/README.md

 # PingJMX
-Lightweight framework to stream JMX metrics into event sinks such as: file, socket, log4j, monitoring tools, user defined.
+A Lightweight framework to stream and monitor JMX metrics.

+Stream JMX metrics to:
+* Central monitoring server
+* File, socket, log4j
+* User defined destination

 These metrics can be used to monitor health, performance and availability of your JVMs and applications.
 Use PingJMX to imbed a monitoring agent within your application and monitor memory, GC activity, CPU as